opstree/OT-Microservices/attendance/README.md

 # Attendance

-Attendance is a microservice which is designed in Golang to manage employee's attendance information.
+Attendance is a microservice which is designed in Python to manage employee's attendance information.

 ## Database